bllanos/linear-probe/README.md

 3. Calibrate a camera to determine its intrinsic and extrinsic parameters, and capture images of the probe with the camera.

+4. Add this directory and all subdirectories to the MATLAB path.

-4. Select one or more images, or capture a video, to calibrate the camera's RGB noise.
+5. Select one or more images, or capture a video, to calibrate the camera's RGB noise.
 Either use images or a video of a stationary scene as input for the script 'noise_estimation/EstimateRGBStandardDeviationsNonInteractive.m', or use arbitrary images as input for the script 'noise_estimation/EstimateRGBStandardDeviationsInteractive.m'

-5. Select an image, showing the entire probe, as the template for probe detection.
+6. Select an image, showing the entire probe, as the template for probe detection.
    Annotate the points where the coloured bands meet the probe contour in the image.
    Also mark the tip and the other end (which may or may not taper to a point).
    Refer to 'CreateProbeDetectionModel.m' for details.

-6. Run 'CreateProbeDetectionModel.m' and save its output for use by the detector.
+7. Run 'CreateProbeDetectionModel.m' and save its output for use by the detector.

 ## Single-Image Workflow

-7. Correct all images for lens distortion.
+8. Correct all images for lens distortion.

-8. Choose an image in which to detect the probe.
+9. Choose an image in which to detect the probe.

-9. Run 'DetectProbeScript.m' with the image as one of the inputs.
+10. Run 'DetectProbeScript.m' with the image as one of the inputs.
    If detection is unsuccessful, provide a bounding box by setting `request_bounding_region` to `true` and re-running the script.

-10. Run 'LocalizeProbeScript.m' on the output of 'DetectProbeScript.m' to
+11. Run 'LocalizeProbeScript.m' on the output of 'DetectProbeScript.m' to
     find the 3D pose of the probe.

 ## Live or Pre-Recorded Video Workflow

-7. Use the script 'ProcessVideos.m'
+8. Use the script 'ProcessVideos.m'